graphql/graphql-wg/rfcs/OptInFeatures.md

 }
 ```

-Tools can get a list of `@optIn` features required to use a field (or input field, argument, enum value) using `requiresOptIn`:
+Tools can get a list of `@requiresOptIn` features required to use a field (or input field, argument, enum value) using `requiresOptIn`:
 ```graphql
 type __Field {
   name: String!